 If you want to reel in recent graduates, you need to widen the range of perks you give as employee benefits.
 That means including some type of assistance to those employees who need help climbing out of student debt.

-It also means aligning yourself with a reputable company that offers a compelling package that you can outsource to handle your employees’ student debt.
+It also means aligning yourself with a reputable that offers a compelling package that you can outsource to handle your employees’ student debt.
 That’s where FutureFuel can help.

 What is FutureFuel?

 The achieves this by making student loan benefits accessible to employees through employer-sponsored benefits programs.

 Having worked extensively in the field of student loans as an Active Contributor on the Student Debt Task Force, Laurel uses her experience to propel her and her team to realize her ‘s goals.

 By 2021, FutureFuel expects that a successful partnership with employers within the private sector will enable them to knock off over $30 billion in student debt.